Top Things to do in Tokyo: Best Activities & Must-Sees

 Show more

-Top 5 Activities and Landmarks to See in Tokyo
+Top 5 Activities and Landmarks in Tokyo

 After exploring the city’s unmissable neighbourhoods, it’s time for the top activities that will make your trip truly unique!
 Here’s our selection of the 5 must-do activities in Tokyo: